CBS 2 Chicago wbbm7801059 670 The Score

 Pappas predicts the 1.7 million people who get bills next week will be happy with the wealth of information.
 Meanwhile, she says, about 30 people will be unhappy.

 Who are those 30?
 The folks in charge of municipalities or agencies with huge debts and no money to pay them.
-Which means tax increases could be just around the corner.
-Something taxpayers might not have known before Pappas’ secret project.
+Tax attorney california chapter says this means tax increases could be just around the corner.
+Something taxpayers might not have known before Pappas' secret project.